elsaprada/CdGM_PRB/README.md

-# Theory of Caroli--de Gennes--Matricon analogs in full-shell hybrid nanowires
+# Theory of Caroli-de Gennes-Matricon analogs in full-shell hybrid nanowires
 Paper repository with code to generate all simulations and figures